-Laser marking or engraving glass, ceramics, plastics or other soft materials can pose a catch-22: Opt for more delicate marking methods to increase quality, and you end up sacrificing speed.
+Laser marking or engraving glass, ceramics, plastics and other soft or heat-resistant materials can pose a catch-22: Opt for more delicate marking methods to increase quality, and you end up sacrificing speed.

 Let me explain.
 If you’ve ever tried to mark these types of materials with a CO2, fiber, or diode-pumped laser marking machine, you probably noticed poor mark quality.
 These lasers have long wavelengths and may not react well with more sensitive materials.

 So, to achieve more precise marks, you switch to a shorter wavelength laser.
 But, as these are often less powerful machines, you end up decreasing marking speed.

 What’s the best method to laser mark soft products for part identification or traceability?
 Is there a way to have the best of both worlds?